-Caution: excessive force will damage attachment tissues.
+Caution: excessive force will damage attachment tissues and give inaccurate readings.

 Periodontal probe inserted into the sulcus then guided around tooth.

 In the case of multi-rooted teeth the probe is used to assess the amount of bone present in the furcation (space between roots of an individual tooth).